spaceinmind/PBLOOM/README.md

-# PBH Lensing Optical Depth Analysis
+# PBH Lensing Optical Depth Analysis with BURSTT

 This repository contains code to compute and visualize the gravitational lensing optical depth for primordial black holes (PBHs), using cosmological models and FRB-like time delay constraints.